Rashmi1206/Bluetooth-Robotic-arm/README.md

 # Bluetooth-Robotic-arm
-A robotic car associated with robotic arm which has three degrees of freedom.
-It can pick light weight objects also.
-This car is controlled via bluetooth using an android application.
+Made with Arduino micro-controller.
+A robotic car associated with a robotic arm.
+The arm has 3 degrees of freedom which can also pick light weight objects.
+This robotic car and arm are operated with bluetooth with the help of an android application